Rebuilding Relationships After Traumatic Brain Injury

 4. Patience and flexibility: Adjusting to the changes caused by TBI takes time and patience.
 Be understanding and patient with each other and recognize that it might be necessary to adapt plans or expectations to accommodate the limitations resulting from the injury.

 5. Establishing routines and structure: Developing routines and structure can provide stability and help manage the challenges of TBI.
-Establishing predictable daily activities and setting realistic goals can be beneficial for both individuals.
+Establishing predictable daily activities and setting realistic goals can be beneficial for both people.

 6. Seeking support: Connect with support groups, therapists, or counselors who specialize in TBI.
 They can provide guidance, coping strategies, and help navigate the emotional journey after a TBI.

-7. Self-care: Prioritize self-care for both individuals.
+7. Self-care: Prioritize self-care for both people.
 This might include engaging in activities that promote emotional well-being, seeking therapy, practicing mindfulness, or maintaining a healthy lifestyle.

 Remember, it’s essential to approach these discussions with love, understanding, and patience.
-Both individuals should actively work together to maintain a strong relationship while prioritizing their emotional well-being.
+Both people should actively work together to maintain a strong relationship while prioritizing their emotional well-being.